brillout/wildcard-api/docs/rpc.template.md

 ## Case Studies

 In this section
-We explore whether RPC or REST/GraphQL should be used upon concrete situations.
+we explore whether RPC or REST/GraphQL should be used upon concrete situations.

 **Prototyping**

-For a prototype
+Let's imagine a single full-stack developer writting a prototype on its own.

-written by a single full-stack developer,
+The prototype is developed by a single developer;
-RPC is very likely the right choice.

-Since the prototype is developed by a single developer, the frontend and backend are devloped hand-in-hand.
+the frontend and backend are devloped hand-in-hand.
-The developer can therefore use RPC and use any SQL/ORM query to retrieve/mutate data while developing the frontend.
+The developer can use RPC to be able to use any SQL/ORM query to retrieve/mutate data while developing the frontend.

 Since the frontend and backend don't need to be decoupled a schema (and therefore REST/GraphQL) is not necessary.

-Not only is a schema unnecessary but is also an unnecessary indirection that gets in the way of quickly evolving the prototype;
+Not only is a schema unnecessary but is also an indirection that gets in the way of quickly evolving the prototype;
-anytime the devloper makes a change to the database's schema he would also have to change the schema of the REST/GraphQL API.
+anytime the developer makes a change to the database's schema he also has to change the schema of the REST/GraphQL API.

-And, if the prototype evolves into becoming large scale project, RPC can be progressively replaced with REST/GraphQL.
+If the prototype evolves into becoming large scale project, RPC can be progressively replaced with REST/GraphQL.

-For a full-stack JavaScript developer writing a prototype with Node.js and React/Vue/Angular, Wildcard can be used to easily create an RPC API and there is virtually no reason to not use RPC.
+For a full-stack developer writting a prototype there is virtually no reason to not use RPC.

 **Third parties**

 As explained in
 [Schema vs Schemaless](#schema-vs-schemaless),
-being able to change the backend code at the whim of the frontend is the central prerequisite for using RPC,
+being able to change the backend code at the whim of the frontend is the central prerequisite for using RPC.

+An abstraction is absolutely necessary for Facebook.
+It would be insane for Facebook to expose.
+It would block Facebook's development of the backend.
+Such decoupling abstraction that the schema is and that's a boon and an imperative for Facebook.
+TODO

 For example,
 Facebook uses a GraphQL API to